chiru-labs/pbt-chip-client/README.md

 - Scanning only works on mobile devices (powered by [WebAuthn](https://webauthn.guide/)).
 This is supported on major browsers (Chrome, Safari, Firefox) but not yet on wallet browsers (like [Metamask browser](https://github.com/MetaMask/metamask-mobile/issues/4974)).
 - A small handful of Android devices may have trouble completing the PBT scanning process.
 We are currently investigating a solution with using WebNFC for Android devices.
+  - TODO: change implementation to use [libhalo](https://github.com/arx-research/libhalo) under the hood, as it has Android support

 ## Disclaimer